brct-james/apricate/README.md

 ### Planned: **[v1.0]**

 - Respond to feedback from v0.9 alpha
-- Meta account and progression, leaderboards, full documentation, separate dev partition that won't affect live
+- Meta account and progression, leaderboards
-- Live server that is persistent, only wiped on update day.
-Updates are pushed every (other?) week when available
+- Live server that is persistent, only wiped on scheduled update day (seasons).
+Updates are pushed every (other?) week on reset when available
 - Wild Seeds implemented?

 ---